dadmaan/msp-tsne/README.md

 # Update

 Updated to TensorFlow 2.x.
 The original TF 1.x code has been migrated for compatibility.

-Also:

-* Added docker support.
+Also added docker support.
 Run `docker-compose up --build` in your terminal.
-* Checkout new `pytorch` branch for pytorch implementation and some (more) examples and functionalities.

 ---